Covid 19 coronavirus: New cluster identified in Matamata, hospitality workers test positive

-The recently released details on the Ministry of Health website shows there of the 63 cases of Covid-19 in the Waikato, nine of them in Matamata.
+The recently released details on the Ministry of Health website shows of the 63 cases of Covid-19 in the Waikato, nine are in Matamata.

-A woman in her 70s died from Covid-19 in Greymouth Hospital early today, the first death in New Zealand due to the virus.
+A woman in her 70s died from Covid-19 in Grey Base Hospital in Greymouth today, the first death in New Zealand because of the virus.

 Prime Minister Jacinda Ardern said it was "devastating news" and it highlighted why New Zealand was in lockdown.